Southern Alsace - Basel to Strasbourg

 Climate

 Mild temperatures for the region can be expected.
 Temperatures start to increase from April, peaking over August and September.
 Rain can occur throughout the year, so it is a good idea to pack rain gear.
-Below you will find the average temperatures and rainfall for Freiburg.
+Below you will find the average temperatures and rainfall for the area.
 Please check local weather conditions prior to your arrival.

 Important to know